schrodingerkitkat/csv_processor/readme.md

 When running the script, it configures the logging settings, defines the hardcoded directory paths for input, output, processed, and metadata folders, and instantiates the `CSVProcessor` class with the specified directories.
 The `processor.process_all_files()` method is then called to process all files in the input folder.

-## Learning Objectives for Junior Data Engineers

-Junior data engineers can learn the following from this CSV Processor solution:

-1. Handling file paths and folders using the `os` and `shutil` libraries.
-2. Reading and writing CSV files using the Pandas library.
-The code demonstrates how to use `pd.read_csv()` and `pd.DataFrame.to_csv()` functions for reading and writing CSV files, respectively.
-3. Validating a Pandas DataFrame using various techniques, such as checking for missing values in columns, ensuring columns have correct data types (e.g., ensuring ages are integers), identifying outliers, and detecting duplicate rows.
-4. Processing data using Pandas by performing column-wise operations, column renaming, and filtering in a DataFrame.
-5. Logging relevant information and error messages throughout the file processing pipeline, with appropriate log levels (INFO and ERROR).

 ## Conclusion